Azure-Samples/azure-search-openai-demo/README.md

 ### Enabling Private Endpoints

-To enable a VNET for the backend and Private Endpoint for the web app, set the `AZURE_USE_PRIVATE_ENDPOINT` variable to true before running `azd up`
+To enable a virtual network (VNet) for the backend and private endpoint for the web app, set the `AZURE_USE_PRIVATE_ENDPOINT` variable to true before running `azd up`

 1. Run `azd env set AZURE_USE_PRIVATE_ENDPOINT true`
 1. Run `azd up`